KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 <br>

 ## STROB BIO
 I am a professional CG artist doing 3D animations and VFX since more than 24 years.
-I am also passionated about crypto since 2014 and I recently made a video for Pirate $ARRR: <a href="https://www.youtube.com/watch?v=jWLLgYkouqE">TOP 5 Reasons Why You Need PIRATE CHAIN ARRR Privacy.</a>
+I am also passionated about crypto since 2014 and I recently made a video for Pirate $ARRR (as well a some ships and chests 3D renders): <a href="https://www.youtube.com/watch?v=jWLLgYkouqE">TOP 5 Reasons Why You Need PIRATE CHAIN ARRR Privacy.</a>

 [![Alt text](https://img.youtube.com/vi/jWLLgYkouqE/0.jpg)](https://www.youtube.com/watch?v=jWLLgYkouqE)